Top 10 Expense Management software

 2020.
 Expense management vendors unite to form Emburse

-A group of six travel and expense management software vendors — Abacus, Captio, Certify, Chrome River, Nexonia and Tallie — have come together under a single company, Emburse, in an effort to challenge SAP Concur.
-The company will employ 750 people around the world and its users will include more than 4.5 million business travelers at 14,000 customers in 120 countries.
-The various expense management software brands have been unifying for several years.
-Certify and Chrome River united last year.
-Before that, in 2017, Certify, Nexonia, ExpenseWatch and Tallie merged into one company under the Certify name with the goal of challenging SAP Concur after K1 Investment Management invested $125 million.
-Last July, the united Certify and Chrome River acquired Emburse, a startup provider of virtual and physical cards for business expenses and vendor payments.
-On the other side, the German business software giant SAP acquired Concur for $8.3 billion in 2015.
+A consortium of six leading travel and expense management software vendors, namely Abacus, Captio, Certify, Chrome River, Nexonia, and Tallie, has consolidated into a single entity known as Emburse, with the intention of challenging SAP Concur's dominance.
+With a global workforce of 750 employees, Emburse aims to serve a user base exceeding 4.5 million business travelers across 14,000 customers spanning 120 countries.
+This consolidation process has been unfolding over the past few years, with Certify and Chrome River joining forces in the previous year.
+Prior to that, in 2017, Certify, Nexonia, ExpenseWatch, and Tallie merged under the Certify name, backed by a $125 million investment from K1 Investment Management, with the objective of competing against SAP Concur.
+In July of the same year, the combined Certify and Chrome River entities acquired Emburse, a startup specializing in virtual and physical cards for business expenses and vendor payments.
+On the other side of the spectrum, German business software giant SAP acquired Concur for a staggering $8.3 billion in 2015.

 2019.
 Expense management software Zoho Expense integrated with Xero

-Zoho Expense makes expense reporting easy by providing user-friendly automations such as auto-scanning of receipts, automatic report generation, and custom approval workflows.
-But after expense management app does its work, organization’s finance team still has to account for those expenses.
-To help them, Zoho Expense has joined hands with Xero.
-With this integration, expense reporting is a breeze.
-You can create expense reports, track their status with timely notifications, and understand them with analytical reports in Zoho Expense.
-Besides reporting your expenses, you can also prepare budgets for them, to keep your cash outflow in check.
-Upload your expense receipts or email them to your receipt inbox in Zoho Expense, and they will be converted into expenses automatically.
-You can also configure your reports to be auto-generated, and then be exported to Xero automatically.
+Zoho Expense simplifies the process of expense reporting through its user-friendly automation features, including receipt auto-scanning, automatic report generation, and customizable approval workflows.
+However, once the expense management app completes its tasks, the finance team of an organization still needs to account for those expenses.
+To assist in this aspect, Zoho Expense has collaborated with Xero.
+Through this integration, expense reporting becomes effortless.
+Users can effortlessly create expense reports, monitor their status through timely notifications, and gain insights through analytical reports within Zoho Expense.
+Additionally, apart from reporting expenses, users can establish budgets to effectively manage their cash outflow.
+By uploading expense receipts or sending them to the receipt inbox in Zoho Expense, the system automatically converts them into expenses.
+Furthermore, users can configure the automatic generation of reports and seamlessly export them to Xero.

 2019.
 Employee expense management software Teampay raised $12M